alexzzkk/mbd-bl-bidw/Session 02/README.md

 Yes.
 We can have four environments:

- - **Production Environment (PROD)**: DW/BI system production-ready
  - **Developer Environment (Developer Sandbox)**: DW/BI system’s development environment
  - **Quality Assurance Environment (QA)**: all developers’ changes are integrated in this environment and the DW/BI system quality controls are performed
  - **Pre-production environment (PRE-PROD)**: is a production-like environment, tests and end-user demonstrations run on this environment
+ - **Production Environment (PROD)**: DW/BI system production-ready

- A DW/BI must have, at least, the first two.
+A DW/BI must have, at least, the developer and production environments.

 ### Is it recommended to use a Control Version System in DW/BI?

 Yes.
 It is recommended to use a version control system (SCM) to version all artifacts created during the project: (schema, sql scripts, data, etls, reports,...).
 Some options: [git](https://git-scm.com), [SVN](https://subversion.apache.org/), [CVS](http://www.nongnu.org/cvs/).

-### I'm interested in agile methodologies.
+### I'm interested in combining agile methodologies and github.
 Can I use them with github?

 Yes!
 Check [Zenhub](https://www.zenhub.com).